thefrontside/funcadelic.js/README.md

 ```

 Notice how we have a single function operating on _multiple_ data
 types?
-That's what `fn` is all about.
+That's what `funcadelic` is all about.

 ## Functor